-• Prohibition - we prohibit the conduct that gives rise to the conflict of interest (e.g. , insider trading is prohibited under our Code of Ethics); • Disgorgement - we give the benefit received to the client (e.g. , we will waive or reimburse a Separate Account client for the client's share of the advisory fees, if any, paid to us or the other Advisory Companies by an Affiliated Investment Vehicle into which we invest client assets); • Deference - we defer to third parties to act or make decisions (e.g. , we will review a matter with the Board of an Investment Company or a client or sub-advised client); • Isolation - we construct information barriers to prevent a person from gaining knowledge that gives rise to a conflict of interest (e.g. , we may isolate a portfolio manager from knowing information about a strategic transaction that Federated Hermes is considering); • Validation - we establish a benchmark for conduct that is designed to protect client interests or impose limitations on activities that create the conflict of interest (e.g. , we follow SEC Rule 17a-7 under the Investment Company Act to obtain a reasonable value for securities in cross- trades involving Investment Companies advised by us or other Advisory Companies); • Disclosure/ we disclose the conflict of interest to our clients (e.g., we disclose the solicitation Consent - arrangement with our affiliates, Federated Securities Corp., Federated International Securities Corp. and their employee-representatives); or • Setting a we set a threshold for a benefit that is considered too small to influence conduct, and is De Minimis therefore permitted (e.g., we set limits on entertainment and gifts under our Code of Ethics, Threshold - and permit de minimis political contributions as permitted under SEC Rule 206(4)-5 under the Advisers Act).
+• Prohibition - we prohibit the conduct that gives rise to the conflict of interest (e.g. , insider trading is prohibited under our Code of Ethics); • Disgorgement - we give the benefit received to the client (e.g. , we will waive or reimburse a Separate Account client for the client's share of the advisory fees, if any, paid to us or the other Advisory Companies by an Affiliated Investment Vehicle into which we invest client assets); • Deference - we defer to third parties to act or make decisions (e.g. , we will review a matter with the Board of an Investment Company or a client or sub-advised client); • Isolation - we construct information barriers to prevent a person from gaining knowledge that gives rise to a conflict of interest (e.g. , we may isolate a portfolio manager from knowing information about a strategic transaction that Federated Hermes is considering); • Validation - we establish a benchmark for conduct that is designed to protect client interests or impose limitations on activities that create the conflict of interest (e.g. , we follow SEC Rule 17a-7 under the Investment Company Act to obtain a reasonable value for securities in cross- trades involving Investment Companies advised by us or other Advisory Companies); • Disclosure/ Consent - we disclose the conflict of interest to our clients (e.g. , we disclose the solicitation arrangement with our affiliate, Federated Securities Corp. and its employee-representatives); or • Setting a De Minimis Threshold - we set a threshold for a benefit that is considered too small to influence conduct, and is therefore permitted (e.g. , we set limits on entertainment and gifts under our Code of Ethics, and permit de minimis political contributions as permitted under SEC Rule 206(4)-5 under the Advisers Act).

-We have adopted a Code of Ethics and written compliance policies and procedures that are reasonably designed to prevent, detect and cure violations by Federated Investment Counseling and our employees and supervised persons of the Advisers Act and other applicable federal securities laws.
+We have adopted a Code of Ethics and written compliance policies and procedures that are reasonably designed to prevent, detect and cure violations by us and our employees and supervised persons of the Advisers Act and other applicable federal securities laws.
 Our compliance policies and procedures also provide for various auditing and testing of our policies and procedures, which are reviewed no less frequently than annually as required by SEC rules.
-Our policy is to manage client accounts and investment products consistent with applicable law and with the other client accounts and investment products that we manage.
-The other Advisory Companies have adopted similar Codes of Ethics and written policies and procedures.
+Our policy is to manage client accounts and investment products consistent with applicable law and with the other client accounts and investment products consistent with applicable law and with the other client accounts and written policies and procedures.
 (Please refer to "Code of Ethics, Participation or Interest in Client Transactions and Personal Trading" in Item 11 of this brochure for further information regarding our Code of Ethics.)